alexsasharegan/safe-types/README.md

 # Safe Types

-Type safe utils for writing better JavaScript.
+ Type safe utils inspired from the Rust language for writing better JavaScript.